 For Birth Parents

-We are a dedicated firm offering adoption services with integrity, care, concern, and a personal touch.
-We will endeavor to provide you with the information you need to make the decisions that are right for you and your child and to ensure your child is raised in a secure, loving home.
-Birth parents, as well as adoptive parents, create their own adoption plan.
+We are a dedicated firm offering adoption services to all members of the adoption triad with integrity, genuine care, and a personal touch.
+We endeavor to provide you with the all the information you need to make decisions that are right for you and your child.
+We will work with you to find a forever family for your child and ensure your child is raised in a safe, stable, and loving home.
+You, as a birth parent, can create your own individualized adoption plan that suits your specific needs and desires.
+You are in the driver’s seat!
+We can help you navigate this important decision.

-Deciding to place a child for adoption is a not a decision that anyone reaches lightly.
-We urge to you call and become aware of your rights, options, and avenues available to you.
+Deciding to place a child for adoption is not a decision that anyone reaches lightly.
+We encourage you to call and become aware of your rights, options, and avenues available to you as you navigate this decision.
 Your phone call is confidential and free of charge.
 We can also meet with you in person.

-We are also affiliated with Heart of Adoptions, Inc., fully licensed adoption agencies, and encourage you to visit their sites at www.heartofadoptions.com and www.heartofadoptionsalliance.com for more information.
+We are also affiliated with Heart of Adoptions, Inc. and Heart of Adoptions Alliance, Inc., fully licensed adoption agencies, and we encourage you to visit their sites at www.heartofadoptions.com and www.heartofadoptionsalliance.com for more information.

 However, we often work with birth mothers from other states and will be able to provide you with the help you need.